ethankhall/inc/README.md

 ### Env-Check

-> This is a work in progress, and is not finished.
+> This planned, and is not finished.

 The `env-check` command gives teams an easy way to validate that the machine they are using has the needed infrastructure available.